We keep this privacy notice under regular review, and it was last updated in September 2021.

 - Provide Information, Advice and Guidance and to promote further learning opportunities

 - Register learners for accredited qualifications and non-accredited courses

-- The information you supply is used by the Education and Skills Funding Agency (ESFA), an executive agency of the Department for Education (DfE), to issue you with a Unique Learner Number (ULN) and to create your Personal Learning Record, as part of the functions of the DfE
+- The information you supply is used by the Education and Skills Funding Agency (ESFA), an executive agency of the Department of Education (DfE), to issue you with a Unique Learner Number (ULN) and to create your Personal Learning Record, as part of the functions of the DfE

 - Process your enrolment and notify you of your enrolment status

 - Evaluate and quality assure the services we provide

 - Contact you for feedback or evaluation on any of our services or courses delivered

 - Inform you of special offers, promotions, website changes, and new services that may be of interest, if you have consented for us to do so

 - Undertake analysis, profiling, or statistical research for marketing purposes and to plan new services or courses